mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 11/17/2020

+Looked at other PR's that used the custom provider.
+It loks like I may have the set-up correct or atleast am close.
+But now I am getting a 404 error for the oAuth Callback.
+But it looks like I atleast am getting an access_token.

 #### 11/16/2020

 Attempted to try using NextAuth.js, using the custom provider however I am unsure of what links to input in the custom space as it isn't clear cut with the way Deezer exaplins it.
 After continuously trying different things and reading the docs, I may have stumbled across a complete simulation oAuth 2.0 access with Next.js and Deezer.
 I am pretty stoked to get through to the callback page after authorization.
 Will need to test this out more to ensure this is actually right.